The Best Writers Share These 5 Content Writer Skills

 Types of Content Writing

 What is content writing?
 Content writing is the process of writing marketing resources.
-87% of marketers use some form of content to guide leads through their marketing funnel.
+Nearly 87% of marketers reported having a content marketing strategy.
 Common types of content writing include blogs, email campaigns, landing pages, e-books, white papers, or social media content.

 (DemandJump's one-click SEO content briefs make content creation easier than ever before.)